frieda-huang/wonder/README.md

 Wonder is a web app designed to streamline the job search process by automating key steps:

--   [ ] Retrieve relevant job listings based on user-defined preferences (title, location, skills, H1B sponsorship) from multiple sites.
+-   [x] Retrieve relevant job listings based on user-defined preferences (title, location, skills, H1B sponsorship) from multiple sites.
 -   [ ] Display job descriptions with direct links to company and application pages.
 -   [ ] Use an LLM-powered agent to autofill job applications for user review and submission.
 -   [ ] Identify connections in the user’s network who can improve hiring odds, providing contact information for outreach.
+-   [ ] Search and retrieve jobs in parallel
+-   [ ] "Remember" all previously viewed job listings, including reposted ones and those already applied to

 ## Tech Stack